-During the year ended December 31, 2015 and 2014, the following related party transactions occurred:
+During the year ended December 31, 2016 and 2015, the following related party transactions occurred:

-- Charles Byron, a director of the Company: - o In 2014, Mr Byron was issued 660,000 Common Shares that were payable pursuant to the acquisition of NLE; - The Company paid rent of \$10,968 for office premises to Great African Services (Pty) Ltd., a company owned by a consortium of individuals that includes Charles Byron (2014 \$10,968); - IAMGOLD, a shareholder that held in excess of 20% of the Common Shares of the Company: - In 2014, the Company paid to IAMGOLD \$2,533,333 in cash representing the final payment on its interest bearing note; and - the Company paid \$191,978 to IAMGOLD representing the final interest payable on its interest bearing note. - Wayne Hatton-Jones, the Chief Operating Officer of the Company and the General Manager of Mupane - Mr. Hatton-Jones was a shareholder of Galaxy at the time of the Galaxy Acquisition.
-In connection with the Galaxy Acquisition, Mr. Hatton-Jones received 1,229,515 Common Shares and 273,378 Warrants.
-Mr. Hatton-Jones continues to hold shares of Galaxy and may therefore sell his remaining Galaxy Shares pursuant to the Mandatory Offer.
+- Charles Byron, the chief geologist and a former director of the Company: - The Company paid rent of \$8,586 for office premises to Great African Services (Pty) Ltd., a company owned by a consortium of individuals that includes Charles Byron (2015 \$10,968); - Wayne Hatton-Jones, the Chief Operating Officer of the Company and the General Manager of Mupane - Mr. Hatton-Jones was a shareholder of Galaxy at the time of the Galaxy Acquisition.
+In connection with the Galaxy Acquisition, Mr. Hatton-Jones received in 2015 1,229,515 Common Shares and 273,378 Warrants.